stackai/stackai-vpc/README.md

     docker compose build stackrepl
     ```

+# Launch all services

+1. Open a terminal **in the root of folder of the project, the same as where this README file is located** and launch all services.

+    ```bash
+    docker compose up
+    ```

+2. Wait for about 2 minutes for everything to start.
+Then navigate to the url configured in the file `stackweb/.env` named as `NEXT_PUBLIC_URL` variable.
+You should see the StackAI landing page.

 # SSL Setup

 1. If you need to use SSL, configure the [Caddyfile](./caddy/Caddyfile) to use your certificates and keys.